ipetrovbg/WP-FRAME/README.md

 if you want some WordPress option just create new instance of IP_WP_OPTION class and call "echo $option->getOption('ping_sites');"

+Before that you must navigate to confiq/db.php and set your confiq data

 $option = new \IP_WP_FRAME_CORE\IP_WP_OPTIONS();
 echo $option->option('ping_sites');